 We wish to express our tremendous appreciation to those employees of Oregon Manor and Waunakee Valley nursing homes that showed our mother the loving care and attention she deserved.

 Above all, we wish to thank the members of Agrace that provided our mother with outstanding hospice care and were of unforgettable support to us in these last two years.
-In lieu of flowers please consider a remembrance a donation in memory of Nancy Winton to:
+In lieu of flowers please consider a remembrance donation in memory of Nancy Winton to:

 Agrace Foundation